WJLP: Move to New Jersey (2014–present)

 First logo used as a MeTV affiliate (2014–2015); was still used as a bug until January 2022.

 On October 1, 2014, at 5:01 p.m., KVNV signed-on its transmitter with intentions to officially commence programming at 6 p.m.
 The 5 p.m. transmission consisted of an EBR test pattern with a black text field, this time bearing text – Line 1: "KVNV-TV" static, Line 2: "CHANNEL 3.10" static.
 Immediately at the base of the black text box, a white rectangular square rapidly moved back-and-forth horizontally.
 No audio or tones accompanied the test pattern.
 The intention of this 58 minute broadcast was to allow for potential viewers to re-scan their tuners in order to add channel 3 as an active channel.
 At 5:59 p.m., the test pattern gave way to a solid black screen.

 At 6 p.m., KVNV commenced regular programming from MeTV with an episode of CHiPs.
 The launch consisted of no sign-on message and was basically a soft launch.
 The station's TVCT information during this time identified the station as KVNV-HD using virtual channel 3.10.

 On October 3, 2014, the call letters were changed to WJLP.

-The FCC assigned virtual channel 33 on an interim basis to WJLP on October 23, 2014; this followed an October 3 joint filing by Meredith, CBS Television Stations, and Ion Media Networks urging the FCC to take this action because CBS-owned KYW-TV and Meredith's WFSB use virtual channel 3 and Ion-owned WPXN-TV was carried on cable channel 3 on most Cablevision systems in the New York market.
+The FCC assigned virtual channel 33 on an interim basis to WJLP on October 23, 2014; this followed an October 3 joint filing by Meredith, CBS Television Stations, and Ion Media Networks urging the FCC to take this action because CBS-owned KYW-TV and Meredith's WFSB use virtual channel 3 and Ion-owned WPXN-TV was carried on cable channel 3 on most Optimum systems in the New York market.

 On November 7, 2014, following another joint complaint from Meredith, CBS and Ion, the FCC ordered that WJLP suspend operations effective at noon on November 10 unless the station remapped its virtual channel from 3.10 to 33.1.
 On November 10, 2014, PMCM TV filed an appeal with the D.C.
 Circuit of the U.S. Court of Appeals.
 The station asked the court for a stay until a final solution regarding the channel 3 dispute could be made.
 The station hoped that the court would review the appeal and make a decision on November 12, 2014.
 Simultaneously, WJLP also filed two petitions with the FCC.